felixmacaspac/tailwind-twitter-clone/README.md

 # tailwind-twitter-clone
 - To run the code, install first the dependencies.
 `npm install`.
-- After installing dependencies run dev using vite.
+- After installing dependencies run the code using vite.
 `npm run dev`.